NVIDIA/spark-rapids/docs/FAQ.md

 ### How are failures handled?

-The RAPIDS accelerator does not change the way failures are normally handled by Apache Spark.
+The RAPIDS Accelerator does not change the way failures are normally handled by Apache Spark.

 ### How does the Spark scheduler decide what to do on the GPU vs the CPU?